jeremyreeder/gridscout/docs/_posts/2020-06-29-tautline-showdown.md

 But there are several variants.
 Which friction loop works best?
 I tested eight of them in parachute cord, and here are the results.

 I used no special equipment.
 Just hands and feet and rope.
-To compare security of two knots, I simply tied both in one rope and pulled to see which would slip first.
+To compare the grip of two knots, I simply tied both in one rope to equal tightess and then pulled to see which would slip first.
 Simplicity scores are inversely related to length of rope required.
 {:.tangent}

 | Rank | Friction-loop knot   | Grip  | Simplicity | Tightening ease | Overtightening resistance |